 - Sphagnum peat moss

-Avoid using perlite in vermiculite’s place since it contains superphosphate that is bad for Dracaena Massangeana.
+Avoid using perlite in vermiculite’s place since it contains superphosphate, which is bad for Dracaena Massangeana.

-The Dracaena Massangeana needs less water as compared to most house plants, but you need to keep it hydrated by occasionally misting it once or twice a week.
+The Dracaena Massangeana needs less water than most house plants, but keep it hydrated by occasionally misting it once or twice a week.
 Always keep the soil slightly moisturized and make sure it is well-draining.

-After you water your Dracaena Massangeana thoroughly, make sure the soil becomes dry from the top before you water it next time.
-Overwatering your Dracaena plant can cause the roots to rot and the leaves to become yellow.
+After thoroughly watering your Dracaena massangeana, ensure the soil becomes dry from the top before you water it next time.
+Overwatering your Dracaena plant can cause the roots to rot and the leaves to turn yellow.

-In the spring and summer season, the Dracaena Massangeana needs to be watered regularly while still having gaps between watering.
+In the spring and summer, water regularly and have gaps between watering.
 Watering your plant after four to five days is more than enough.

-During the winter season, you need to reduce the number of times you water your plant.
-You must only water your Dracaena Massangeana when at least one inch of the soil becomes dry and only water the soil enough to make it moist.
+During winter, you need to reduce the times you water your plant.
+You must only water your Dracaena Massangeana when at least one inch of the soil becomes dry, and only water the soil enough to make it moist.
 Watering your plant two times in a month is enough in cold weather.

-However, the number of times you water your plant during winters can vary depending on the amount of sunlight it receives.
-If you place it directly under the sunlight, then you will have to water it more frequently.
+However, the number of times you water your plant during winters can vary depending on how much sunlight it receives.
+If you place it directly under the sunlight, you must water it more frequently.

 To grow your Dracaena Massangeana well, you should keep it under indirect bright sunlight.
 Try using filtered indoor light, such as the one coming from a window curtain, or find a semi-shaded spot for your plant.